momentumconsulting

 Negotiated Flow

-Falk's concept for tactical change navigation.
-Inspired by cycling Beijing traffic — continuous, responsive, co-created movement without central control.
+Our concept for tactical change navigation, born out of cycling Beijing traffic — continuous, responsive, co-created movement without central control.

 Wave vs. Flow